 Gravlax / Lox

 I didn’t have any fresh dill and didn’t really want it to be that dill-y anyway.
-Instead, I used about a tablespoon of some salmon seasoning, which is basically a mix of dill, pepper, lemon, and garlic.
+Instead, I used about a tablespoon of salmon seasoning, which is basically a mix of dill, pepper, lemon, and garlic.

 For the smoked salt portion of the mixture, I used smoked Alderwood salt.
 During the prepping process, I left the skin on both pieces of my salmon.
 Preferably, I would have taken it off, but had trouble so just left it on.